Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: A. Hardware-Efficient Quantum simulation of time evolution

+In contrast, the new optimization method can incorporate correlation between all parameters of a single-qubit gate.
+The three parameters of a single-qubit gate corresponds to a three-dimensional rotation which is best captured by the selection of \textit{quaternion} system, and hence the name \textit{free quaternion selection} of our proposed method.
+It is also worth noting, when $\eta=1~(|\Lambda_p|=1,~\forall p$), the full optimization of single-qubit gate by FQS can be conducted with only seven types of direct measurements without Hadamard test, which is smaller than the types required for sequential optimization of a decomposed generalized single-qubit gate proposed in the previous work~\cite{benedetti2021}.

-In the following section, we omit the index $k$ from $\vec{\vartheta}_{[k]}$ for readability when it is clear from the context.
-Throughout this paper we formalize and benchmark our method based on imaginary time evolution, where real time $t$ in Eq.~(\ref{eqn:objective_function}) is replaced by imaginary time $\tau$ as $\tau=it$.
-Note that, however, the proposed method is also available in real time evolution with straightforward implementation by replacing $\tau$ by $it$.
-More specifically, in imaginary time evolution, Eq.~(\ref{eqn:propagation}) becomes
+In the next subsections, we firstly introduce the FQS formulation based on imaginary time evolution using the objective function for the most hardware-efficient case $\eta=1$, where real time $t$ is replaced by imaginary time $\tau$ as $t\to -i\tau$.
+More specifically, in imaginary time evolution, a target state as in Eq.~(\ref{eqn:propagation}) becomes